ResonantGeoData/ResonantGeoData/README.md

 ## Highlights

 - Faceted searching of geospatial/temporal data
-- Support for the spatial context of full motion video datasets
+- Support for the spatial context of Full Motion Video (FMV) datasets
 - Support for annotated imagery: polygons, bounding boxes, keypoints, and run-length-encoded masks